-- Startup time: The time required to create and activate a large number of servants prolongs server startup and delays its readiness to process client requests. - Memory usage: An excessive amount of memory might be required to maintain all servants continuously.

-This scenario makes it clear that you should usually configure a POA to rely exclusively on an active object map only when it maintains a small number of objects.

-Policies for managing many objects

-If a POA is required to maintain a large number of objects, you should set its request processing policy to one of the following:

-- USE\SERVANT\MANAGER specifies that servants are instantiated on demand. - USE\DEFAULT\SERVANT specifies a default servant that handles requests for any objects that are not registered in the active object map, or for all requests in general.
+Startup time: The time required to create and activate a of servants prolongs server startup and delays its readir client requests.
+Memory usage: An excessive amount of memory might maintain all servants continuously. less to process This scenario makes it clear that you should usually configure a POA to rely exclusively on an active object map only when it maintains a small number of objects.
+Policies for managing many objects If a POA is required to maintain a large number of objects, you should set its request processing policy to one of the following: USE_SERVANT_MANAGER specifies that servants are instantiated on demand.
+USE_DEFAULT_SERVANT specifies a default servant that handles requests for any objects that are not registered in the active object map, or for all requests in general.
 This chapter shows how to implement both policies.

-Using Servant Managers page 331

-Using a Default Servant page 344

-Creating Inactive Objects page 348
+In this chapter s chapter This chapter contains the following sections: Using Servant Managers page 335 Using a Default Servant page 348 Creating Inactive Objects page 352